 FDA will not accept a biosimilar application until four years after the date of first licensure of a biological product licensed under section 351(a) of the PHSA, and FDA will not approve a biosimilar application until 12 years after such date of first licensure.
 This type of exclusivity is known as reference product exclusivity.
-The approval of a supplemental BLA or certain subsequent BLAs does not give rise to a new date of first licensure, and, consequently, does not yield an additional period of reference product exclusivity. from the date of first licensure of a biological product approved under section 351(a), Moreover, reference product exclusivity does not affect the timing of FDA's acceptance or approval of a competing sponsor's section 351(a) BLA containing the sponsor's own pre-clinical data and data from adequate and well-controlled clinical trials to demonstrate the safety, purity, and potency of its product.
+The approval of a supplemental BLA or certain subsequent BLAs does not give rise to a new date of first licensure, and, consequently, does not yield an additional period of reference product exclusivity.
+Moreover, reference product exclusivity does not affect the timing of FDA's acceptance or approval of a competing sponsor's section 351(a) BLA containing the sponsor's own pre-clinical data and data from adequate and well-controlled clinical trials to demonstrate the safety, purity, and potency of its product.
 There have been recent legislative proposals to reduce the duration of the 12-year reference product exclusivity period, but none has been enacted to date.
-Moreover, many states have enacted laws that address pharmacy practices involving biosimilar products.
+Moreover, many states have enacted laws that address pharmacy substitution practices involving biosimilar products.